nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation.md

 ## General Installation Process

-Installing Nuxeo Platform is done in a few steps:
+Installing the Nuxeo Platform is done in a few steps:

 1. Have a look at our Hardware and Software Requirements in the section below, as well as our [supported databases]({{page page='supported-databases'}}) and [application servers]({{page page='supported-application-servers'}}).
 You may also want to read our page regarding [required storage space]({{page page='how-to-estimate-volume-usage'}}).
 2. [Install and Set up related required software]({{page page='installing-and-setting-up-related-software'}}) (unless you deploy on Amazon where the image already includes it).